jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

   (a) limited replacement cost is the lesser of the following:
     (i) the amount by which the cost of the affected class exceeds the total expenditure in acquiring, before the replacement item, other replacement property linked with the affected class:
     (ii) the amount of the expenditure on the replacement item:
-  (b) excess is the excess recovery for the affected property:
+  (b) excess is the excess recovery for the affected class:
-  (c) affected cost is the total cost for the person of the affected property.
+  (c) affected cost is the total cost for the person of the affected class.
 Effect of acquiring item of replacement property if suspended recovery income from affected property in pool (6) If the person acquires an item of replacement property (the replacement item) and links the replacement item with an affected class of affected property for which the person uses the pool method,—
   (a) the amount of the person's expenditure on the replacement item is treated as being reduced, by the amount equal to the lesser of the amount of expenditure on the replacement item and the amount of suspended recovery income for the affected property after the acquisition of other replacement property before the replacement item, for the purposes of determining—